ArduPilot/ardupilot_wiki/plane/source/docs/qhover-mode.rst

 #.
 Momentary altitude loss of 1m ~ 2m when the QuadPlane levels out after a
    high speed forward flight.
-This is caused by an aerodynamic effect which leads to a momentary low pressure bubble forming on the top of the QuadPlane where the flight controller is mounted which leads the QHOVER controller to believe it is climbing so it responds by descending.
+This is caused by an aerodynamic effect which leads to a momentary low pressure bubble forming on the top of the QuadPlane where the autopilot is mounted which leads the QHOVER controller to believe it is climbing so it responds by descending.
 There is no cure for this behaviour at the moment although increasing the ``EK2_ALT_M_NSE`` parameter reduces